cklug11/GymMembershipDataAnalysis/README.md

   ORDER BY
   WHERE BETWEEN ...
 AND ... (inside CASE for age ranges)

-After I completed transofmring my data, I loaded it into Tableau where I created a dashboard highlighting the findings from my analysis.
+After I completed transforming my data, I loaded it into Tableau where I created a dashboard highlighting the findings from my analysis.
 A photo of my dashboard can be found in my repository.
 The link to my dashboard is : https://public.tableau.com/app/profile/caroline.klug/viz/shared/7NT2PRMXB